-Vresse-sur-Semois The Little Namur Switzerland
+Vresse-sur-Semois The Little Switzerland of Namur

 Discover a unique geographical and cultural enclave in the Belgian Ardennes, where historical heritage, art and wild nature meet in the meanders of the Semois.